fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 #### 5.12: Blog list frontend, step12

-Add ESlint to the project.
+Add ESLint to the project.
 Define the configuration according to your liking.
 Fix all of the linter errors.

-Create-react-app has installed ESlint to the project by default, so all that's left for you to do is to define your desired configuration in the <i>.eslintrc.js</i> file.
+Create-react-app has installed ESLint to the project by default, so all that's left for you to do is to define your desired configuration in the <i>.eslintrc.js</i> file.

 *NB:* do not run the _eslint --init_ command.
-It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!
+It will install the latest version of ESLint that is not compatible with the configuration file created by create-react-app!

 </div>